chris-trag/billboi-print/README.md

 # billboi-print

-A Node.js application that fetches top stories from The New York Times API and prints them to a Star TSP143IIIU receipt printer, emulating the iconic NYT typography and layout.
+A proof of concept Node app that fetches top stories from The New York Times API and prints them to a Star TSP143IIIU receipt printer, emulating the iconic NYT typography and layout.

 ## Features